jbonigomes/xml/TMA/documentation/readme.md

-#This is a the documetation for the XML TMA for Birkbeck University of London 2014/2015
+#XML TMA Documetation for Birkbeck University of London 2014/2015

 ##Includes: